muritane/coordination-architecture/topological_independence.md

 Inside a narrative acceptance regime:

-* Constraint exists only if everyone participates.
+- constraint exists only if participation is mutual,
-* Interpretive symmetry is assumed.
+- interpretive symmetry is assumed,
+- refusal is moralized as defection.

-When one actor becomes topologically independent:
+When an actor becomes topologically independent:

-* narrative signals no longer bind,
+- narrative signals stop binding,
-* reinterpretation power fails,
+- reinterpretation power fails,
-* coordination asymmetry emerges.
+- coordination asymmetry appears.

-From inside the regime, this appears as:
+From inside the regime, this is perceived as:

-* avoidance,
+- avoidance,
-* non-cooperation,
+- non-cooperation,
-* or illegitimate freedom.
+- unfair freedom.

 Structurally, it is none of these.
+It is a **change in coupling**, not behavior.

 ---